 Wash off the excess dye on the fabric.

 Bleach the fabric to obtain a whiter colour on the patterns and to make sure the patterns are clear and white.

 Dry the fabric again.

 16. Sew along the pattern (Bai tradition)

-Sewing step was made by hand in the ancient time, but it was replaced by machine process as it is more effective for larger productions.
+Sewing was done by hand in the ancient time, but has been replaced by machines as it is more effective for larger productions.

-Tie-dye is an artistic expression that represents the Bai’s spirit, which led Bai people to adapt and protect their tradition to the modern life.
-They learned to sell their “Tie-Dye” products on the internet, spreading their Bai people culture and spirit to the world.
+Tie-dye is an artistic expression that represents the Bai’s spirit, which led them to adapt and protect their traditions to survive in the modern day.
+They now sell their “Tie-Dye” products on the internet, spreading their culture and spirit to the world.

-If you have a chance to visit the Zhoucheng Village in Yunnan, why not follow the footsteps of the Bai people and visit a Tie-Dye workshop.
-You buy the tie-dye products hand craft by from the villagers or even create your own tie-dye cloth and help to pass on this intangible cultural heritage from China.
+If you have a chance to visit Zhoucheng Village in Yunnan, why not follow the footsteps of the Bai people and visit a Tie-Dye workshop.
+You can buy tie-dye products, hand-crafted by the villagers, or even create your own tie-dye cloth and help to pass on this wonderful cultural heritage from China.

 All tours include international flights, 4-star accommodations, English speaking guides, meals, entrance fees, airport taxes and visa fees.